Da-MaRo/Da-MaRo/README.md

 # Welcome to My GitHub Profile! 🌟

 Hey there! 👋 Welcome to my GitHub profile!
 I'm Daniel Marques Rodrigues, a passionate molecular biologist and data enthusiast.
-Here's a snapshot of my skills and projects from a comprehensive bootcamp in Programming & Database.
+Here's a snapshot of my skills and projects from a comprehensive bootcamp in Data Science

 ## Skills Overview 🛠️